ergoplatform/ergo-utilities-rust/ergo-protocol-framework/tutorials/Math_Bounty/1-math-bounty-dApp-getting-started.md

 This is actually a lot simpler than it all may sound thanks to the EPF implementing a number of key helper methods on top of `SpecifiedBox`s (an `ErgsBox` being one of the default provided `SpecifiedBox`es by the EPF) for acquiring UTXOs easily.
 This will all be tackled in a future tutorial once we are working on building a front-end for our dApp.

-Next let's write the basic scaffolding for creating our `UnsignedTransaction` that we are returning from our method:
+Next let's write the basic scaffolding for creating our `UnsignedTransaction` that we are returning in our method:

 ```rust
 {